sketch-hq/SketchAPI/_actions/SelectionChanged.md

 ---
 title: SelectionChanged
-summary: Triggered whenever the user changes which layers are selected in a document.
+summary: Triggered whenever the user changes which layers are selected in a document
+documented: true
 ---

 {{page.summary}}